vrtxforge/DelaunayTriangulationAlgorithmUnity/README.md

 - Displays the final triangulation result at the end of the simulation.

 ## Requirements
-- Unity 2020.3 or later (might work with earlier versions but not guaranteed).
+- Unity 6 (may work with later versions).

 ## Installation
 1. Download or clone this repository.